haziq21/letter-boxed-solver/README.md

 ## How it works

 The solver program (`api/`) uses a brute-force algorithm to find solutions for the current Letter Boxed puzzle.
-The main site (`website/`) displays the archive of past solutions.
+The main site (`site/`) displays the archive of past solutions.

-A new Letter Boxed puzzle is released daily at 7AM UTC, so at 6AM UTC every day, the main site calls the solver API and stores the solutions on a [Turso](https://turso.tech/) database.
+A new Letter Boxed puzzle is released daily at 7AM UTC, so at 6AM UTC every day, the main site calls the solver API and stores the solutions on [Upstash](https://upstash.com/) Redis.

 Since it takes too long to run than most serverless providers allow, the solver API is hosted on [fly.io](https://fly.io/) (with the cheapest machine they offer), while the website is hosted on [Vercel](https://vercel.com/home) (free tier) to minimise costs.

-## Usage
+## Running locally

-To start the webapp:
+To start the webapp (you'll need to fill out `site/.env`):

 ```
-$ cd website
+$ cd site
 $ pnpm run dev
 ```